EdDuarte/website/content/posts/protbox.md

 A research paper describing the architecture of Protbox, titled **_Secure and trustworthy file sharing over cloud storage using eID tokens_**, was published in _Lecture Notes in Informatics (LNI), Proceedings - Series of the Gesellschaft fur Informatik (GI)_, volume P-237, pages 73-84.
-This paper can be read on [LNI](http://subs.emis.de/LNI/Proceedings/Proceedings237/article15.html) or [arXiv](http://arxiv.org/abs/1501.03139).
+It can be read on [LNI](http://subs.emis.de/LNI/Proceedings/Proceedings237/article15.html) or [arXiv](http://arxiv.org/abs/1501.03139).